tgoodwyn/UAH_CS307_CPP_OOP/README.md

 This is a project I made as part of CS 307 (Object Oriented Programming in C++) in the Summer of 2020 at UAH.
-It demonstrates my experience with object oriented principles, file processing, and the C++ language.
+It demonstrates experience with object oriented principles, file processing, and the C++ language.